Edes1/Login-and-loading-system/README.md

-# Login-and-loading-system
+# loading-system-and-menu-system
-Hello My First Script Login and loading system
-Scripts Not Completed \ Complted in 35 %
+Hello this is a  My First Script loading system and menu system Scripts Not Completed \ Completed in 90%